UtopikSandcastle/docs/docs/development/backend/project-preparation.md

 ```
 #### Export the SSL certificate for development
 {: .no_toc }
-On you local machine where you web broser is running, run the following command:
+On you local machine where you web browser is running, run the following command:
 **Windows PowerShell**
 ```powershell
 dotnet dev-certs https --trust; dotnet dev-certs https -ep "$env:USERPROFILE/.aspnet/https/aspnetapp.pfx" -p "SecurePwdGoesHere"